A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Discussion and closing remarks

 $\bullet$~ We speculated that a cyclic RG flow with a signature of an infinite Russian Doll spectrum of vev's $v_n$ may perhaps be at the origin of families in the Standard Model, and made some very crude checks of whether this is plausible.
+The strongest constraint on the fundamental RG period $\lambda$ came from the phenomenological Koide formula, where just as curiously, $\lambda \approx \pi/2$.
+If a cyclic RG is indeed valid below the electro-weak scale, then based on our estimate of $\lambda$, this allows for 3 RG cycles, which would correspond to 3 families.
 Clearly much more work is needed here to understand whether our model, or variations of it, can be made consistent with all the stringent experimental constraints that are currently known.